ceares/ceares.github.io/README.md

 ## Thanks !

-The blog used many tool/service:
+The blog used many tools or services:

 * [Github](https://github.com/), all the data based on;
 * [Git](https://git-scm.com/), blogs and code files version control system;